-The Videopac N60 is an extremely rare variant of the Videopac.

-## Captured 3 December 2020

-The Videopac N60 is an extremely rare variant of the Videopac G7000.
-The console is very similar to the more known G7200.
+The console is in appearance very similar to the more known G7200.
 The console has the same specifications as the G7000 and G7200 and also shares the 23 cm built-in display with the latter.
 What sets the N60 apart is its more compact shape, which the console owes to its housing and which fully corresponds to the French Minitel 1A (a teletext terminal).
-The unused holes in the housing N60, where telephones can be plugged in, are even handed down from the teletext terminal.
+The unused holes in the housing of the N60, where telephones can be plugged in, are even handed down from the teletext terminal.
 While the N60 also features a membrane keyboard, its more compact shape prevents existing overlays for the G7000 and G7200 from fitting.

 |CPU||Intel 8048 1,72 MHz.|